 - Diaz LA Jr, Bardelli A. Liquid Biopsies: Genotyping Circulating Tumor DNA.
 J Clin Oncol 2014 Feb 20; 32(6):579-86.

-Damon R. Olson, MD, FCAP, is Anatomic Pathology Medical Director and Molecular Pathology Program Director at Children's Minnesota.
+Damon R. Olson, MD, FCAP, is Molecular Pathology Program Director and Associate Medical Director of Anatomic Pathology at Children's Minnesota.
 He is board-certified in Molecular Genetic Pathology, Pediatric Pathology, and Anatomic and Clinical Pathology.
 He serves on the Personalized Health Care Committee of the College of American Pathologists and the Education Committee of the Society of Pediatric Pathology.